-August 25, 2014: The Boy Scouts of America is committed to respecting and protecting the personal privacy of its members and those who visit its Web site.
+January 15, 2015: The Boy Scouts of America is committed to respecting and protecting the personal privacy of its members and those who visit its Web site.
 It is our policy to acquire personal information from users only by overt means, only when it is in the interest of the user to provide it, and to utilize this information only for the purpose it was provided.
-This site collects the same personal information that is required on paper forms to register and become a member of the Boy Scouts of America.
+Sites may collect the same personal information that is required on paper forms to register and become a member of the Boy Scouts of America.
 We do not use agents or service providers.

-The information that follows explains the kinds of information the BSA Web site collects, how it is used, and the conditions under which it is made available to third parties, how information is maintained, and our compliance with the Children’s Online Privacy Protection Act.
+The information that follows explains the kinds of information BSA Web sites may collect, how it is used, and the conditions under which it is made available to third parties, how information is maintained, and our compliance with the Children’s Online Privacy Protection Act.
 The Children’s Online Privacy Protection Act (COPPA) protects the personal information of children under the age of 13.

 The Scouting.org site functions for the benefit of visitors to provide information on the membership opportunities of the Boy Scouts of America and the methods by which interested persons and organizations may affiliate with and support the program of the Boy Scouts of America.

 The ScoutNET.Scouting.org site functions for the benefit of councils and individuals in administering and delivering the programs of the Boy Scouts of America.
 To that end this site collects personally identifiable information (PII) to facilitate membership registration and participation in our programs.
 For example, we collect information such as, but not limited to name, address, phone, Date of Birth, gender, and e-mail address of members and parents/guardians.
 Additional information including, but not limited to Driver’s License and Social Security Number, may be collected for leader applicants in order to facilitate background checks of applicants for their participation in the Boy Scouts of America.